Category: landscape

 21 x 27 cm

-20-page concertina book with a ribbon on the spine
+Hardcover leporello with a ribbon on the spine to hang the book vertically

 English / French